 - To be able to use supervision effectively and evidence reflective practice in education settings: to reflect on own learning and clinical skills, prepare for and use supervision to enhance own learning and clinical outcomes for the child, young person and family.

 - To understand and promote of whole school / college approaches.

 - To understand Emotional health promotion in education settings.

-- To be able to work effectively with school / college staff.
+- To be able to working effectively with school / college staff.

 - To be able to use outcomes informed practice in education settings.

 - To be able to audit and assess mental health need in education settings.